 On the other hand, a poorly constructed foot (foundation) can alter one’s gait and lead to a malformed knee, hip, or pelvis.
 Sometimes, it will be a domino effect through the knee, hip, and pelvis and can even affect the spine and lung cavity (core) as children grow into adults.

 Thus, forcing children’s feet to conform to the shape of a shoe will most likely result in permanent changes to the form or construction of the foot.
-And the last thing your feet need is a big lousy shoe making them conform all the time–lol!
-Tell your shoes to go stuff themselves and go for a walk outside barefoot every once in a while.
+Trust me, the last thing your feet need is a big bad shoe making them conform all the time–lol!
+So, tell your shoes to go stuff themselves and go for a walk outside barefoot every so often.

-It’s also a good idea to invest in more flexible footwear and reserve those uncomfortable damaging shoes for special occasions.
-Scroll down to see a list of barefoot shoes and footwear recommendations for kids and adults.
+It’s also a good idea to invest in more flexible footwear.
+And reserve those uncomfortable damaging shoes only for special occasions.
+We all like to dress up sometimes, but the daily use of unhealthy footwear (heels and pointy-toe shoes) will only cause problems in the long run.
+Just ask my grandma.

 2. Going Barefoot Can Help Strengthen the Feet and Body